grpecunia/grpecunia/README.md

-### 👋 Hi there, I'm [Gustavo!](https://riverapecunia.com) <a href="https://twitter.com/grpecunia">
+### 👋 Hi there, my name is [Gustavo!](https://riverapecunia.com) <a href="https://twitter.com/grpecunia">
   <img align="left" alt="Gustavo Rivera Pecunia | Twitter" width="21px" src="https://raw.githubusercontent.com/grpecunia/grpecunia/master/assets/twitter.svg" />
 </a>

 I'm a Software Developer and Project Manager with experience in delivering creative and effective solutions across healthcare, higher education, nonprofits, startups, and other industries.
-I’m very passionate about transforming operations with technology and challenging standard practices.
-My strategic focus is on people interactions, how we learn, perform, and communicate.
+I'm very passionate about transforming operations with technology and challenging standard practices.
+My strategic focus is on people's interactions, how we learn, perform, and communicate.

 ###### <p align="center">"Sometimes attaining the deepest familiarity with a question is our best substitute for actually having the answer." - B. Greene </p>